Amazon Brand Store: Definition, Benefits, and New Features [Updated for 2021]Helen Golubeva

 Yes.
 If you have successfully registered your brand or brands on Amazon Brand Registry, you are eligible for an Amazon Store.

-If you don’t, you still have your old-style seller storefront.
-You can configure this in your Seller Profile and customize the URL, but that’s about it.
+If none of the options is available, you can still configure an old-style seller storefront in your Seller Profile and customize the URL, but that’s about it.
 What you’ll get won’t look great: it will be a page with your products on it and nothing else.

 This is how an Amazon Stores page looks for a seller who doesn’t own his or her brand.
 End of story.
 It is also how a Stores page looks for a seller who does own his or her brand but has not created a new Amazon Brand Store page.